LuukvandenBent/DeepLearningGroup9/README.md

 # Reproducibility Project:
 # "Restoring Extremely Dark Images In Real Time"

-Group 9: Sahánd Wagemakers, Luuk van Den Bent, Annabel Hazewinkel, Ethem Demir.
+Group 9: Sahánd Wagemakers - 4880897, Luuk van Den Bent - 4886038, Annabel Hazewinkel - 4478223, Ethem Demir - 1544446.

+Luuk & Ethem : RDB study
+Annabel & Sahánd : Loss function analysis

 This blog post is about the reproducibility of the Deep Learning paper “Restoring Extremely Dark Images In Real Time” by Mohit Lamba and Kaushik Mitra [1].
 We have investigated alternative loss functions to the existing problem, as well as the effect of the (amount of) proposed RDB* modules compared to the original RDB modules.
 This research is conducted as part of the CS4240 Deep Learning course at Delft University of Technology.